The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Regulatory Services option).

 An auction house is similarly within the scope of the CPRs and can commit an offence of applying misleading information to or omitting information about an item.

 Auction houses should not rely on a general disclaimer in a catalogue in an attempt to avoid liability for the descriptions being applied to the items that are being auctioned.
 An auction house should ensure that the owner of the item verifies the description to be applied to it or that an expert is employed to advise on descriptions.

-In addition to possible criminal offences arising where misleading information has been given (a misleading action), consumers may also have a claim for compensation and/or a reduction in price or be able to cancel the contract completely, under the CPRs.
+Under the CPRs, in addition to possible criminal offences arising where misleading information has been given (a misleading action), consumers may also have a claim for compensation and/or a reduction in price, or be able to cancel the contract completely.
 This can arise both where items are being sold to a consumer and where items are being bought from a consumer.